Instructions for Reviewers

 The Journal of Adolescent & Adult Literacy (JAAL) is a peer-reviewed publication, online and in print, created to provide a scholarly research/practice-based forum for teachers, researchers, and others committed to improving classroom instruction for literacy learners ages 12 and older.

-Reviewing Manuscripts: Participation in the peer-review process is absolutely essential to the success and reputation of this journal and is the sole responsibility of the reviewers and editors.
+Reviewing Manuscripts: Participation in the peer-review process is absolutely essential to the success and reputation of the journal and is solely the responsibility of the reviewers and editors.
 It is critical to the journal and to the field.
-Reviewers along with the editors determine what work is of quality and significance; and, because of the extensive readership of JAAL, what research and scholarship will ultimately have an impact on literacy classrooms nationally and internationally.
+Reviewers, along with the editors, determine what work is of quality and significance and, because of the extensive readership of JAAL, what research and scholarship will ultimately have an impact on literacy classrooms nationally and internationally.
 The peer-review process is extremely important.
-For more information about online reviewing, please read the “How to Review” information.
+For more information about online reviewing, see the How to Review for JAAL section below.

 What Makes a Good Review?

 As stated previously, peer-reviewing is critical to the journal and to the field.
 Good reviews will have the following characteristics:

 Ethical: JAAL manuscripts undergo double-blind peer review: The authors and the reviewers are not revealed to each other.
 If you discern an author’s identity, the integrity of the review process may be compromised, so inform the JAAL editorial office at email@example.com about any conflict of interest.
 Manuscripts under review are confidential.
 Do not discuss, circulate, or quote from manuscripts except in communication with the editors or the editorial office.
 If you are aware that the material under review has been previously published, alert the JAAL editorial office immediately.

 Fair: Reviewers may be asked to review a manuscript that employs a theoretical, methodological, or cultural perspective different from their own.
 Evaluate the manuscript on its own terms but do not hesitate to indicate how it might benefit from your perspective.